-God says: "We have given you in abundance [of all good things], so pray to your Lord, and sacrifice" (I-2).
+God says: "We have given you in abundance [of all good things], so pray to your Lord, and sacrifice" (1-2).
 This is a reference to prayers performed on the occasion of Eid, which is normally followed by the sacrifice of animals, usually sheep, cows, or camels, whose meat should be distributed among the poor and the needy.

 Then God says: "He that hates you [Muhammad] shall fade into obscurity" (3).
 This is a reference to those who lampooned the Prophet and taunted him for the non-survival of his sons.
+It also conveys the reassurance that, in God's sight, Muhammad was praiseworthy and deserving of God's grace and generous rewards.